The-AMIGOS/The-AMIGOS.github.io/content/pages/Schedule.rst

 Notes
 -----
-**Lab talks -** Group leaders/lab representatives/important people speak
+**Lab talks (Tuesday afternoon)-** Group leaders or lab representative speak about a theme of interest.
+Includes a brief overview of their lab/research.
-about a theme of interest.
-Ideally their talk will be related to an idea/ problem they wish to work on over the following day.
+The rest of their talk will be related to an idea/problem in microbial bioinformatics that they wish to work on over the following day.
 Some groups may not want to talk and I may have missed some people.
 Please do not hesitate to let me know/submit a pull request.

 **Survey results -** See the survey page.
 This will help shape the symposium.
-It may be of merit to have this before the lab talks...
+It may be of merit to have this before the lab talks.
+The results will be distributed to Group leaders or lab representatives by Monday midday.

-**Overview talk (invited) -** Depends on availability.
-Ideally they focus on Lab ---> clinic research.
-Importance of communication/collaboration etc.
+**Overview talk (invited) -** Will depend on availability.
+Ideally the focus on is on a theme like  Lab --> clinic.
+Emphasises the importance of communication and collaboration.

-**Explain the format, Pitches, Voting, Team forming & planning -** As discussed previously.
-Those whom spoke earlier (and any others interested) are invited to convince others why they should work with them tomorrow on a problem/idea/plan.
-Pitch is for 60 seconds.
+**Explain the format, Pitches, Voting & Team forming & planning -** Those whom spoke earlier (and any others interested) are invited to convince others why they should work with them tomorrow on a problem/idea/plan.
+Pitch is for 60 seconds (verbal delivery only, no slides etc).

 **Wednesday -** Work all day (and night if you're keen) on the problem/idea/